 These pottery pieces were originally produced by Pueblo communities to use for domestic purposes.
-Today they are still produced to sale as art pieces and tourist souvenirs.
+Today they are still produced to sell as art pieces and tourist souvenirs.

-Each area of the exhibit hosts a different region of American Indian.
+Each area of the exhibit hosts a different region of American Indians.
 Below is the display for the Northwest Coast and Arctic region.

 And a few from the Great Basin and Plateau region.
 I especially loved this display with the moccasins.